Alberta New Democratic Party: Alberta NDP in opposition (1962–2015)

 The CCF merged with the Canadian Labour Congress in 1961, becoming the New Democratic Party of Canada.
 In Alberta, the NDP was founded in 1962 with a new leader, Neil Reimer, Canadian director of the Oil Workers International Union.
 The NDP did not, at first, build much on the CCF's popularity, and, with the exception of a 1966 by-election victory by Garth Turcott, did not win any seats until the 1971 election when Grant Notley, who had taken over the party in 1968, was elected to the legislature.

+The socialist sentiment of the old CCF carried on in the Woodsworth-Irvine Socialist Fellowship, which became an affiliate to the party.
+This group was active in the 1970s and 1980s and dropped from active existence around 2005.

 With the cancellation of single transferable voting in Edmonton in 1956, the NDP did not win a seat in Edmonton until 1982.
 (This is in strong contrast to the steady winning of one seat in Edmonton in each election, from the 1926 introduction of STV in Edmonton to 1952.
 The pattern in Calgary is similar.
 Although not successful in getting a seat in that city every election under STV, it was not until 1986 that a CCF or NDP MLA was elected in Calgary, following STV's cessation in 1956.)

 Rise to Official Opposition

 The election of the Progressive Conservatives in 1971 led to the gradual collapse of Social Credit.
 The Alberta Liberal Party suffered in the late 1970s and early 1980s due to its association with the unpopular federal Liberal Party government of Prime Minister Pierre Trudeau.

 The decline of Social Credit and the unpopularity of the Liberals allowed the New Democrats to become the main opposition to the Lougheed-led Conservatives.
-Under Grant Notley’s leadership from 1968 to 1984, the NDP's popularity gradually increased.
+Under Grant Notley's leadership from 1968 to 1984, the NDP's popularity gradually increased.
 It grew from 10% in the 1971 election to 19% in the 1982 election.
 Despite winning only two seats, the party became the Official Opposition in 1982.

 In the 1986 election, under Ray Martin's leadership, the party won 30% of the vote and 16 seats, marking a high point for New Democrat support.
 Party membership increased from around 5,000 in the 1970s to 20,000 after the 1986 provincial election.
 However, the New Democrats were unable to gain additional seats in the 1989 election.
 While they remained the Official Opposition in the legislature, their popular support fell behind the Liberals for the first time in decades, with the Liberals at 28% and the NDs at 26%.